interline-io/transitland-lib/README.md

 ## Licenses

-GoTransit is released under a "dual license" model:
+gotransit is released under a "dual license" model:

-- open-source for use by all under the GPLv3 license
+- open-source for use by all under the [GPLv3](LICENSE) license
-- also available under a flexible commercial license from Interline
+- also available under a flexible commercial license from [Interline](mailto:info@interline.io)